mitulgajera/Project-SYSC5709W/README.md

 ## **File and Folder Structure Organization**

-### 1.	doc:This folder has documentation files of the project.
+### 1.	doc: This folder has documentation files of the project.

   -	Assignment 2.pdf